Shark Swims Up To Diver For a Cuddle Every Time She Sees Him

 Besides Port Jacksons, Anderson dives with other shark species, such as banjo sharks, grey nurse sharks, tiger sharks, bull sharks, hammerhead sharks and even the odd great white shark.

 "I have always felt comfortable swimming with these animals," he said.

-Anderson is always open to giving a shark a cuddle, and his friend - the Port Jackson - can't seem to get enough of Anderson.
+Anderson is always open to giving a shark a cuddle, and even after so many years, his friend — the Port Jackson — can't seem to get enough of Anderson.